chef/supermarket/README.md

 **Note:** The development VM makes certain assumptions (such as the port and mode you are running Rails on), which are not configurable at this time. _The Chef cookbooks and `Vagrantfile` are packaged with this repository are **not** designed for a production deployment!_

+By default, the VM uses NFS mounted folders, 4GB of RAM, and 2 CPUs.
+If you are constrained in any of these areas, you can override these defaults by specifying the enviroment variables:

+        $ VM_MEMORY=2048 VM_CPUS=1 VM_NFS=false ./bin/supermarket server

+**NOTE:** These variables must be set the _first_ time you run any supermarket command.
+After that, they will be persisted.
+To change them, you'll need to destroy the Vagrant machine (`vagrant destroy`) and run the command again.

+If your operating system supports NFS mounted folders, you may be asked to supply your administrative password.

 ### Using your laptop (advanced users only)